Creatine

 support recovery from training or busy workloads

-Evidence also shows:
+Evidence also shows that:

 creatine is safe for long-term use in healthy individuals